Abdelrahman1759/intelli.prog/README.md

-task 3 forr intelligent programming
+task 3 for intelligent programming